8th Dragoon Regiment (France): Under the Ancien Régime

 This regiment would initially first serve in the Dutch Wars, and the Siege of Luxembourg, playing minor roles.
 They would enter combat at numerous points in the War of the League of Augsburg, the Battle of Neerwinden, the early bombardment of Brussels, and the War of the Spanish Succession, proving effective in most of these encounters.
-Following more Succession crisis in Europe, with the Penthievre Regiment serving in most of these wars, (War of the Spanish Succession, War of the Polish Succession, War of the Austrian Succession) the Penthievre Regiment lost its commander in the Seven Years War, and took no further action in following events.
+Following more Succession crisis in Europe, with the Penthievre Regiment serving in most of these wars, (War of the Spanish Succession, War of the Polish Succession, War of the Austrian Succession) the Penthièvre Regiment lost its commander in the Seven Years' War, and took no further action in following events.

 Revolutionary Wars

-In the Revolutionary Wars, the Penthievre Regiment was renamed, the 8th Dragoon Regiment.
+In the Revolutionary Wars, the Penthièvre Regiment was renamed, the 8th Dragoon Regiment.
 Moving from Army of the Alps to Army of the Rhine, they took part in multiple probing attacks on Coalition Forces at Mainz, and Wissembourg.
 Then, moved to the Army of the Moselle.
 In the Army of Italy, they took part in the Siege of Mantua, and the Battle of Rivoli.

-After serving for more years on the Rhine (1799), in 1800, this Regiment was one of three regiments that participated in the coup of 18' Brumaire, and won distinction in the Battle of Marengo.
+After serving for more years on the Rhine (1799), in 1800, this regiment was one of three regiments that participated in the coup of 18' Brumaire, and won distinction in the Battle of Marengo.

 Napoleonic Wars

 The 8th Dragoons were part of the occupation force in Naples and were sent to the coast for the 'Invasion' of Britain.
-But in 1805, they joined the Grand Armèè, participating in their early victories at Austerlitz and Jena.
+But in 1805, they joined the Grande Armée, participating in their early victories at Austerlitz and Jena.
 They were devastated at Elyau like most cavalry units and missed the Battle of Friedland.

 From 1808 to 1811, the 8th Dragoons would operate entirely in the Iberian Peninsula in the Peninsular Wars.
 Summoned to modern day Germany in 1813, they took part in the Battle of Leipzig, in which they would be defeated.
 They will not take further action in the defense of France.

-Following Napoleon's return from exile, the 8th Dragoons once again joined the Grande Armèè, becoming part of I Corp.
+Following Napoleon's return from exile, the 8th Dragoons once again joined the Grande Armée, becoming part of I Corp.
 Missing the Battle of Ligny, the 8th Dragoons would play a role in the Battle of Waterloo, also defeated.